Happy New Year, very late I know, if you’re following the Gregorian calender, slightly early if you’re Chinese.

 This is good news for those of us who look forward to the advent of bicycle paradise.

-I’m still dream of being a cyclist.
+I’m still dreaming of being a cyclist.
 My chosen life-partner is a serial horse-owner, so this little motion-picture has particular personal appeal.

 Were it not for those five complainants – if they aren’t ‘road-safety’ professionals then they must be ‘road-safety’ enthusiasts – I’d probably never have seen it.
 Now, instead of season on TV in Scotland, the Paddy-Power-Principal – that getting your promotional material banned is good for business – has given the ad legs.
 Cycling Scotland, producers of the film plan to appeal.
 This on-going controversy offers potential for grand, national* exposure.